Bong Hawkins

-Rene "Bong" Hawkins Jr. (born November 6, 1967) is a Filipino retired professional basketball player of the Philippine Basketball Association.
-He is the son of character actor Rene Hawkins, Sr.
+Rene "Bong" Hawkins Jr. (born November 6, 1967) is a Filipino retired professional basketball player of the Philippine Basketball Association (PBA).
+Nicknamed as "The Hawk", he is the son of character actor Rene Hawkins, Sr.

 PBA career

 Presto & Sta.Lucia

 A power forward with the good sense of timing inside the shaded area, Bong was drafted as the second overall pick in the 1991 PBA draft.
 The former Perpetual Help cager was chosen by Presto coach Jimmy Mariano when the Tivolis traded Manny Victorino to Pepsi.
 Hawkins twisted his knee during practice and was forced to sit out in the entire first conference.
 He finally debut in Tivoli Milk uniform in the All-Filipino Conference and asserted his might.

 In 1993, he was absorbed by newcomer Sta.
 Lucia Realtors, which took over the disbanded Presto franchise.
 Bong played one conference as a Realtor before being traded to Alaska Milkmen for Paul Alvarez beginning the 1993 PBA Commissioner's Cup.